On equivariantly formal 2-torus manifolds: Introduction

 \begin{thm} Let $W$ be an $n$-dimensional locally standard $2$-torus manifold with orbit space $Q$.
 Then there exists a regular $\mathrm{m}$-involution on $W$ if and only if $Q$ is mod $2$ face-acyclic (or equivalently $W$ is equivariantly formal) and the values of the characteristic function $\lambda_W$ on all the facets of $Q$ consist exactly of a linear basis of $\Z^n_2$. \end{thm}

 A nice manifold with corners $Q$ is called \emph{$k$-colorable} if we can assign $k$ different colors to all the facets of $Q$ so that no two adjacent facets are of the same color.
-If the values of the characteristic function $\lambda_W$ on $Q$ consist exactly of a linear basis of $\Z^n_2$, then $Q$ is clearly $n$-colorable.
+Clearly, there exists a $2$-torus manifold over $Q$ whose characteristic function takes value in a linear basis of $\Z^n_2$ if and only if $Q$ is $n$-colorable.

 \begin{rem} By Theorem~\ref{thm:Main-2} and the construction in Puppe~\cite{Puppe01}, we can obtain a self-dual binary code $\mathcal{C}_Q$ from an $n$-colorable mod $2$ face-acyclic nice smooth $n$-manifold with corners $Q$ when $n$ is odd.
-This generalizes the self-dual binary codes from $n$-colorable simple convex $n$-polytopes in~\cite{ChenLuYu18}.
-Moreover, we can write down $\mathcal{C}_Q$ explicitly in the same way as the binary code in~\cite[Corollary 4.5]{ChenLuYu18}. \end{rem}
+This generalizes the self-dual binary codes from $n$-colorable simple convex $n$-polytopes in Chen-L\"{u}-Yu~\cite{ChenLuYu18}.
+Moreover, we can write down $\mathcal{C}_Q$ explicitly in the same way as the self-dual binary code obtained in~\cite[Corollary 4.5]{ChenLuYu18}. \end{rem}

 The paper is organized as follows.
 In Section~\ref{Sec-Prelim}, we review the definitions and some basic facts of locally standard $2$-torus manifolds and quote some well known results that are useful for our proof.
 In Section~\ref{Sec-Proof-Main-1}, we study various properties of equivariantly formal $2$-torus manifolds.
-Since the philosophy of our study is very similar to the study of torus manifolds in Masuda-Panov~\cite{MasPanov06}, many lemmas and theorems in this paper are parallel to those in~\cite{MasPanov06}.
-In Section~\ref{Sec:Equiv-Formal-Cohom-One}, we prove some special properties of equivariantly formal $2$-torus manifolds whose mod $2$ cohomology are generated by their degree-one part.
+Since the philosophy of our study is very similar to the study of torus manifolds with vanishing odd degree cohomology in Masuda-Panov~\cite{MasPanov06}, many lemmas in this paper are parallel to those in~\cite{MasPanov06}.
+In Section~\ref{Sec:Equiv-Formal-Cohom-One}, we prove some special properties of equivariantly formal $2$-torus manifolds whose mod $2$ cohomology rings are generated by their degree-one part.
 Then finally in Section~\ref{Sec:Proof-Thm-1}, we prove Theorem~\ref{thm:Main-1} and Theorem~\ref{thm:Main-2}.